Gema Simon: Club

 After captaining Newcastle Jets in the 2013–14 season, Simon joined Melbourne Victory alongside Hannah Brewer.

 In October 2015, Simon re-joined the Newcastle Jets.

 After a rewarding season with Newcastle Jets, Simon signed a deal to play the winter season with Suwon in the WK League.

 After her loan at Suwon, Simon was announced as captain of Newcastle Jets once more.

+In September 2023, Simon returned once more to Newcastle Jets, where she retired at the end of the season.

 International

 In mid-2009, Simon was called up to the Australia under-20 team for the 2009 AFC U-19 Women's Championship.
 She made her debut for the side in a pre-tournament friendly against South Korea in July 2009.

 Simon was first called up to the Australian senior side for the 2014 Cyprus Cup.
-She made her debut for the team in March 2014, playing a full match in a loss to Scotland in the Group Stage of the tournament.
+She made her debut for the team in March 2014, playing a full match in a loss to Scotland in the group stage of the tournament.
 She was again included in the Australia squad for the 2015 Cyprus Cup.